 - Do not overfill your bedroom wardrobes and kitchen cupboards.
 With lack of ventilation and trapped warm air your overfilled cupboards are a breeding ground for mould as the air is not able to circulate freely inside.

 - For the same reason as above, make sure that your furniture is at least 50mm away from the surrounding walls so that air can move around the property.
 Also try to put wardrobes against internal walls in your bedroom which will be less cold than external walls.

 - Ensuring an adequate amount of heating in your property will improve the internal temperature of surfaces in the house and reduce the likelihood of condensation.

 - If you use a room on a regular basis, such as a living room, open a window slightly to improve the ventilation in the room.
 Breathing is a major cause of condensation so this will help to improve the ventilation in your property.

 - Double glazing, loft insulation and draft proofing will help to reduce the amount of heat that is lost from a property.
 Installing insulation will help to keep the temperature of the surfaces inside your property high.

 - Adequate ventilation is essential to allow the moisture to escape from a property before it turns into condensation.
 Installing an energy-efficient extractor fan in the kitchen and bathroom can improve the humidity levels and prevent condensation.

 If you are looking for an intelligent extractor fan for your bathroom or kitchen we would recommend that you look at the Cyclone 7 which is a whisper quiet fan with antimicrobial protection and intelligent vapour tracking.
 The annual running costs of the fan is less than £4.05 and this award winning product even comes with a 7 year guarantee!

 Not sure if your problems is condensation or rising damp?
-Request a free home survey and a local expert will visit and check the problem in your property and advice you on whether or not it is a condensation problem.
+Request a free home survey and a local ventilation expert will visit your property and check the problem in your property and advice you on whether or not it is a condensation problem.